Matilda (novel): Reception

 The year after the book was published, it received the 1989 Red House Children's Book Award.
 In 2000, it received the Blue Peter Book Award.
 In 2003, Matilda was listed at number 74 in The Big Read, a BBC poll of the British public of the top 200 novels of all time.
-In 2012 Matilda was ranked number 30 on a list of the top 100 children's novels published by School Library Journal, a monthly with primarily US audience.
+Nine years later, Matilda was ranked number 30 on a list of the top 100 children's novels published by School Library Journal, a monthly with primarily US audience.
 It was the first of four books by Dahl among the Top 100, more than any other writer.
 Time magazine included Matilda in its list of the "100 Best Young-Adult Books of All Time".
 Worldwide sales have reached 17 million, and since 2016 sales have spiked to the extent that it outsells Dahl's other works.
-In 2023, the novel was ranked by BBC at no. 10 in their poll of "The 100 greatest children's books of all time".
+In 2023, the novel was ranked tenth by BBC in their poll of "The 100 greatest children's books of all time".